kparker96/CBASS_Manual/materials/control_box_assembly.md

 # Control Box Assembly
 ---
-The control box houses the microcontroller, Real time clock, temperature sensors, and LCD readout.
+The control box houses the microcontroller, real time clock, temperature sensors, and LCD readout.
 These parts work together to read and record temperature and based upon the readout send information to the relay box to switch heaters and chillers on or off.

 # 1. Cut a 1/8" thick acrylic insert for the control box